abrasive/shairport/README.md

 **Remove Old Versions Of Shairport Sync**

 You should check to see if `shairport-sync` is already installed – you can use the command `$ which shairport-sync` to find where it is located, if installed.
 If it is installed you should delete it – you may need superuser privileges.
 After deleting, check again in case further copies are installed elsewhere.
+You should also remove the file `/etc/systemd/system/shairport-sync.service` if it exists.

 **Determine The Configuration Needed**